 - Text summarization - the process involves condensing the original text into a distillation of critical points and its subsequent reiteration into a cohesive summary.
 Summarization is used in project management to quickly onboard new members and keep an eye on the progress in general.
-This approach is also used to create news digests and streamline news article production pipeline.
+This approach is also used to create news digests and streamline the news article production pipeline.

 - Document generation - commonly used in banking and insurance to create custom forms based upon templates adapted for the specific client with relevant information.

 - Report Generation - in this case, text generation serves as a form of data visualization.
-Except, instead of turning data into bars and charts and graphs, the text is transformed into a formatted document with template sentences covering key points.
-Here’s an example of this kind of report: “There were 100 visitors on site during 24 hour period, which is two visitors more compared with the previous 24 hour period.
+Except, instead of turning data into bars and charts, and graphs, the text is transformed into a formatted document with template sentences covering key points.
+Here’s an example of this kind of report: “There were 100 visitors on-site during 24 hour period, which is two visitors more compared with the previous 24 hour period.
 Twenty-five visitors came from Facebook, 10 of which bounced off instantly, while the other 15 made from 5 to 20 clicks on the following page”.

 Here’s why - high-quality translation can be a bridge towards the expansion of the foreign language market.
 In a way, translated content can be considered as a broad form of service personalization.